Skip to content

 Landlords with multiple properties may pay a management company to carry out these works, in which case the fees will be used by the latter to cover costs.

-In short, management fees cover the admin work required when spending service charges to maintain the building and cover its costs.
+In short, management fees cover the administrative work required when spending service charges to maintain the building and cover its costs.

 Are leasehold management fees the same as service charges?